 You can create a VRF or network in CLI or config-profile mode at the fabric level.
 The overlay mode of member fabrics of an MSD fabric is set individually at the member-fabric level.
-Overlay mode can only be changed before deploying overlay configurations to the switches.
-After the overlay configuration is deployed, you cannot change the mode unless all the VRF and network attachments are removed.
+Overlay mode can only be changed before deploying overlay config to the switches.
+Once overlay config is deployed, you cannot change the mode unless all the VRF/network attachment is removed.

-If you upgrade from Cisco DCNM Release 11.5(x), the existing config-profile mode functions the same.
+After you upgrade from releases earlier than Cisco Nexus Dashboard Fabric Controller Release 12.0.1a, the existing config-profile mode will function the same.

-If the switch has config-profile based overlays, you can import it in the config-profile overlay mode only.
-If you import it in the cli overlay mode, an error appears during brownfield import.
+If the switch has config-profile based overlays, you can import it only in the config-profile overlay mode.
+If you import it in the cli overlay mode, you get an error for brownfield import.

-For brownfield import, if overlay is deployed as config-profile mode, it can be imported in config-profile mode only.
-However, if overlay is deployed as cli, it can be imported in either config-profile or cli modes.
+For brownfield import, if overlay is deployed as config-profile mode it can only be imported config-profile mode.
+However, if overlay is deployed as cli it can be imported in either modes config-profile or cli.